bootphon/phonemizer/_sources/install.rst.txt

         git clone https://github.com/bootphon/phonemizer
         cd phonemizer
         pip install .
+        # to run tests or build this documentation, have a
+        # pip install .[test,doc]

     If you experiment an error such as ``ImportError: No module named setuptools`` during installation, refer to `issue #11 <https://github.com/bootphon/phonemizer/issues/11>`_.